Here is a list of my available publications and work in progress.

 PUBLICATIONS

-Francioli, S. P., Shakeri, A., North, M. S. (conditional acceptance).
-Americans harbor much more unfavorable sentiments toward younger than older adults.
-Proceedings of the National Academy of Sciences.
+Francioli, S. P., Shakeri, A., North, M. S. (2024).
+Americans harbor much more unfavorable explicit sentiments toward younger than older adults.
+Proceedings of the National Academy of Sciences. link

 Francioli, S. P., Danbold, F., & North, M. S. (2023).
 Millennials versus Boomers: An asymmetric pattern of realistic and symbolic threats drives intergenerational tensions in the United States.
 Personality & Social Psychology Bulletin. link